Language Support

 The Serena JetBrains Plugin#

-As an alternative to language servers, the Serena JetBrains Plugin leverages the powerful code analysis capabilities of JetBrains IDEs.
-The plugin naturally supports all programming languages and frameworks that are supported by JetBrains IDEs, including IntelliJ IDEA, PyCharm, Android Studio, WebStorm, PhpStorm, RubyMine, GoLand, and potentially others (Rider and CLion are unsupported though).
+The Serena JetBrains Plugin leverages the powerful code analysis capabilities of JetBrains IDEs.
+The plugin naturally supports all programming languages and frameworks that are supported by JetBrains IDEs.

-See the JetBrains Plugin documentation for usage details.
+• See the JetBrains Plugin documentation for a high-level overview of its benefits and usage details.